ImreOlajos/SID-Article/SID-Article.md

 | Channel 2 | `$D40B`      |
 | Channel 3 | `$D412`      |

 The bits in this register control different things separately.
-The upper nybble controls which of the 4 available waveforms are turned on.
+The upper nibble controls which of the 4 available waveforms are turned on.
 They can also be turned on at the same time due to the properties of the underlying silicon technology.
 This results in the the so-called 'combined waveforms' which Bob